itsadrianapaiva/Subscription_Tracker/README.md

 ## Introduction
 Subscription Management System API that handles real users, real money, and real business logic.
 This service authenticates users using JWTs, connects to a MongoDB database, defines models and schemas with Mongoose, and provides a scalable architecture for seamless communication with frontend clients.

-Having trouble getting started or running into bugs?
-Join our active Discord community of over **50k+ members** for help and support!

 ## Tech Stack
 - **Node.js**
 - **Express.js**